Many Options for Making a Charitable Gift to Wanderers’ Rest Humane Association

-For more detailed information about the above options, please contact the shelter at 315-697-2796.
+For more detailed information about the above options, please contact our Board President, Lewis Carinci, at 315-264-1039.
 Thank you very much for considering a donation to WRHA.
 We deeply appreciate your support.

 Wanderers’ Rest Humane Association is a private, non-profit animal welfare organization that receives no government funds, tax dollars, or money from national humane organizations.
 Donations are tax-deductible to the extent provided by law; please check with your accountant or tax advisor for more information.
 Wanderers’ Rest Humane Association’s federal tax identification number is #16-1191312